jcs-instructor/mobtimer/backlog.md

 - [ ] **Address Edit Participants & Roles flakiness**
       - [x] Refactor: MockClientSocket.onmessageReceived method to be a real mock, not a dummy.
-      - [ ] Refactor: Rename socketMobSocketMap to reflect what it is (Key: IClientSocket, Value: Client)
+      - [x] Refactor: Rename socketMobSocketMap to reflect what it is (Key: IClientSocket, Value: Client)
-      - [ ] Refactor: Remove unused code from mockSocket integration tests
       - [ ] Refactor: For all IClientSocket files, group fields at the top and methods at the bottom.
       - [ ] We might have accidentally enabled more than the original 2-3 tests in mockSocket integration tests.
       - [ ] Look at TODO comments in code (esp. new ones)